How Do I Help My Puppy Adjust To Teething Toys And Treats?

 Consider frozen treats for soothing pain

 For extra relief during the teething phase, consider offering your puppy frozen treats.
-Simply take a soft treat or wet dog food and freeze it in a Kong toy or ice cube tray.
+Simply take a soft treat or wet and freeze it in a Kong toy or ice cube tray.
 The cold temperature can help numb sore gums and provide soothing relief for your pup.

 Teach your puppy proper chewing behavior